 See Related: Best Road Trip Games For Couples

 Not every RV rental comes with basics like soap and shampoo that you’re probably used to having at a hotel.
-And while you get to enjoy the benefits of not worrying about liquid sizes and baggage limits since you’re traveling on the road, you also don’t want to be lugging around heavy stuff.
+And while you enjoy the benefits of not worrying about liquid sizes and baggage limits since you’re traveling on the road, you also don’t want to be lugging around heavy stuff.

 You can easily find kits that contain everything you should need on the road, like the Asom Toiletry Kit.
-Besides the handy travel pack to keep it all together, you’ll remember to bring toothpaste, lotion, shampoo, mouthwash, shaving stuff, and even some basic medications.
+Besides the handy travel pack to keep it all together, you’ll remember to bring toothpaste, lotion, shampoo, mouthwash, shaving stuff, and some basic medications.
 If there is any air travel during your trip, everything inside is TSA-sized, too.

 While some owners will be happy to provide these items for free, some may charge an additional fee.
 Weigh out the benefits of bringing your own versus paying for it to be provided.
 Renting these items may be more convenient if you’re picking up the RV far from home.